 Rudyard Kipling’s poems of the Afghan border wars and British military life hold a special place in my heart.
 Even though he wrote almost a century ago, the nature of military service has not changed in the least.
 And Afghanistan has never changed…at all…ever.
 I doubt it ever will.
 The poem he wrote of the young British soldier dying on the plains of Afghanistan is as relevant now as it was one hundred years ago.

 I think James Elroy Flecker may have influenced me to a certain extent.
 He was not a combat veteran, but he was dying of tuberculosis when he did some of his writing.
-The omnipresence of mortality and the desperate preciousness of life hang in his writing, and that definitely resonated with me.
+The omnipresence of mortality and the desperate preciousness of life hangs in his writing, and that definitely resonated with me.
 He also was adept at evoking the mystique of central Asia and the Middle East.
-For those of us who have travelled to those ancient places, there is definitely mystery buried there with all the history.
+For those of us who have traveled to those ancient places, there is definitely mystery buried there with all the history.
 I tried to touch on that in some of my pieces.

 Why did you choose to write poetry?

 I believe poetry is the most immediate of all the literary forms.
 It has the ability to distill the essence of an experience and articulate it more succinctly and directly than the other genres.
 Good poetry can transcend the boundaries of time and place and play upon our memories, our word associations, and our emotional “wiring” to produce a unique, immersive, and evocative reading experience.
 That’s what I was aiming for…whether or not I attained this is up to our readership to decide.